 How to use the Chase Ink Business Unlimited card:

-- Use the card for all your purchases (and your employees’ purchases) to earn a consistently high rate of cash back.
+- Use the card for all your purchases (and your employees’ purchases) to earn a consistent cash back rate.

 - Pair this card with a premium Ultimate Rewards card, such as the Chase Sapphire Preferred card or the Chase Ink Business Preferred card – you can transfer your points to those cards and redeem them for travel to get a 25-percent boost on your point value.

-Is the Chase Ink Business Unlimited card worth it?
+Is the Ink Business Unlimited card right for you?